phetsims/circuit-construction-kit-common/doc/eecircuit.md

 Please output:

 1. **High-level architecture description**
-  - How EEcircuit is integrated into a PhET-style JS/TS codebase.
+  - How Spice is integrated into a PhET-style JS/TS codebase.
   - How netlists are generated and sent to the solver.
   - How results are returned and made available to the UI.

 2. **Code-level integration plan**
   - Step-by-step instructions for:
-    - Cloning/building EEcircuit.
+    - Cloning/building Spice.
     - Integrating its WASM module into our build system.
     - Initializing and calling the solver from JS/TS.